VGKintsugi/Ghidra-SegaSaturn-Loader/README.md

 - The loader will load backup cart memory, high work RAM, and low work RAM to the correct places

 ### Applying Sega Saturn Library Signatures
-- after loading in Ghidra, open "Script Manager" and execute ApplySig.py
+- After loading in Ghidra, open "Script Manager" and execute ApplySig.py
-- select the signature file to apply
+- Select the signature file to apply

 ## Issues
 - Code quality needs serious improvement and refactoring